 5) True or False?
 Social Security disability lawyers don’t charge anything for helping you unless you win.

 1) True.
-Applicants over 50 may benefit from ‘special rules‘ when applying for Social Security disability.
-These rules take into consideration that older workers may have a harder time finding work and transitioning to other jobs.
+Applicants over 50 may benefit from ‘special rules‘ when applying for disability.
+These rules take into account that older workers often have a harder time finding work.
+The SSA also realizes it’s hard to change career paths, go back to school, or move to find a job at this age.

 2) False.
-The Social Security Administration (SSA) has programs such as Ticket to Work specifically designed to give beneficiaries the opportunity to start working again while keeping their monthly benefits.
+The SSA has programs such as Ticket to Work designed to help people start working again while keeping their monthly benefits.
+In fact, you can work for 9 months, keep your monthly benefits and Medicare coverage with zero problems!

 3) True.
-According to the Social Security Administration’s 2022 Fact Sheet, the most Social Security disability benefits anyone can receive in 2022 is $3,345 per month.
-However, the average payment for individuals is actually $1,358/month in SSD benefits.
+According to the SSA’s 2023 Fact Sheet, the most Social Security disability benefits anyone can receive in 2023 is $3,627 per month.
+However, the average payment for individuals is actually $1,483 per month in SSD benefits.

 4) False.
 Under certain situations, the SSA may approve some SSD claims much faster.
-For example, a condition on the Compassionate Allowance List (CAL) may get approved in as little as two weeks.
+For example, a condition on the Compassionate Allowance List (CAL) may get payments in as little as 2-3 weeks.
+Don’t see your health problem on this list?
+The Quick Disability Determination (QDD) process can also speed up the review process to about 30 days.
+You may also get benefits faster if you’re a dire need case.

 These quiz answers may surprise you, but we update them with the most current information directly from the SSA.